opencomputeproject/ocp-spec-template-process/base_template/base_spec_instructions.md

 Identify the intended readers and their roles.
 This could include architects, engineers, developers, project managers, etc.

 ## Conventions
-this section lists the standard conventions used in this specification. no modifications are necessary
+This section lists the standard conventions used in this specification.
+Normative language is mandatory, no modifications are necessary to this text.
+Add in other conventions utilized in the specification (numerical representation etc.)

 # Overview
 **This section is mandatory.**